Skip to Main Content

 Group photo of those in attendance from the NIC at the dinner for Northern Illinois and Wisconsin Conferences dinner.

-It really does take a villiage to help General Conference run smoothly and do its work.
+It really does take a village to help General Conference run smoothly and do its work.
 United Methodists from across Northern Illinois participated in General Conference 2020 in many different ways.

-Over 750 delegates debated and voted on legislation and other matters of the church during the ten days of the General Conference, which is intense.
-Delegates often call on reserve delegates to “sit in” or be seated as delegates during plenary sessions.
-Delegates spend much time preparing by meeting with their fellow delegates and those they represent, reading the proposed legislation, participating and leading legislative committees, and more.
+Over 750 delegates debated and voted on legislation and other matters during the ten days of the General Conference, which entails hours of work and very little sleep.
+Sometimes reserve delegates will be asked to sit in for first delegates during plenary sessions.
+Delegates spend much time preparing by meeting with their fellow delegates, listening to the concerns of conference constituents, reading the proposed legislation, participating in and leading legislative committees, and more.

-Volunteers showed up to help out in diverse ways, most providing their own transportation and lodging.
-More than 1,000 volunteers donned red aprons, keeping the event running like a well-oiled machine by answering questions and directing traffic.
+Volunteers showed up to help out in diverse ways.
+More than 1,000 volunteers donned red aprons, keeping the event running like a well-oiled machine by answering questions and directing foot traffic.
+(Volunteers had to arrange for their own transportation and lodging.)

-Marshals managed the visitor and reserved seating areas and ensured that only authorized individuals access certain conference sections, among other responsibilities.
+Marshals managed the visitor and reserved seating areas and ensured that only authorized individuals could access certain conference sections, among other responsibilities.
 Pages assisted delegates, bishops, and key participants, distributed materials, and conveyed information throughout the event.
-Parliamentarians clarified rules of order for presiders, to help them run meetings smoothly and fairly.
 Recorders were in charge of making sure that all was documented and able to be provided to those who needed it.
 Monitors helped to assess and record the worship, plenary, and legislative committees for equity.

 Group leaders and members of affiliated organizations were on hand to raise awareness about causes they passionately believe in and serve as resource people.
 The press helped communicate all that was happening.
 Translators helped to bridge language gaps in not only the 4 official languages but in 6 other languages, including American Sign Language.
 Worship volunteers helped provide the music and prayers in many languages.

 Missionaries were commissioned for their work across the globe.
-Deaconesses and home missioners were consecrated by The United Methodist Church and commissioned to full-time ministries of love, justice, and service.
+Deaconesses and home missioners were consecrated and commissioned to full-time ministries of love, justice, and service.

 In addition to those who volunteered, many came to observe what was happening and provide support to those who were working, being recognized or consecrated.